databrary/design/curation/certifications/dsa/data_seal_of_approval.md

 1. Yes, anyone who wishes to contribute to Databrary needs to register using (ideally) their institutional email and have to be approved by their institution to participate on Databrary.
 Currently that authorization is handled manually via our Community Liaison who connects with the appropriate agent on staff at the contributor's institution.

-13 - The technical infrastructure explicitly supports the tasks and functions described in internationally accepted archival standards like OAIS.
+13 - The technical infrastructure explicitly supports the tasks and functions described in internationally accepted archival standards like OAIS
 =================================================================================================================================================

 The minimum required Statement of Compliance is: 3.
 In progress: We are in the implementation phase.